This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Index types

-| Index type | Description | Applicable scenarios |
+| Index type | Description | Scenario |

 |---|---|---|

-| HNSW | The maximum dimension of the index column is 4096.
-The HNSW index is a memory-based index that must be fully loaded into memory.
-It supports DML operations and real-time search. | |
+| HNSW | The maximum dimension of an index column is 4096.
+An HNSW index is an in-memory index that needs to be fully loaded into memory. | |

-| HNSW_SQ | The HNSW_SQ index provides similar construction speed, search performance, and recall rate as the HNSW index, but the total memory usage is reduced to 1/2 to 1/3 of that of the HNSW index. | Scenarios that require high performance and recall rate. |
+| HNSW_SQ | An HNSW_SQ index provides similar index construction speed, search performance, and recall rate as an HNSW index, but reduces the total memory usage to 1/2 to 1/3 of that of an HNSW index. | Scenarios with high requirements on performance and recall rate. |

-| HNSW_BQ | The HNSW_BQ index has a slightly lower recall rate than the HNSW index but significantly reduces memory usage.
-The BQ quantization compression algorithm (Rabitq) can compress vectors to 1/32 of their original size.
-As the dimension of the vector increases, the memory optimization effect of the HNSW_BQ index becomes more pronounced. | |
+| HNSW_BQ | An HNSW_BQ index has a slightly lower recall rate than an HNSW index, but significantly reduces memory usage.
+The Rabitq algorithm can compress vectors to 1/32 of their original size.
+As the dimension of a vector increases, the memory optimization effect of an HNSW_BQ index becomes more significant. | |

-| IVF | The IVF index implemented based on the database table does not occupy resident memory. | Scenarios that do not require high performance but involve a large amount of data and are sensitive to costs. |
+| IVF | An IVF index based on a database table that does not occupy resident memory. | Scenarios with low performance requirements, large data volumes, and cost sensitivity. |

-- You can call only some distance functions during vector index search.
+- You can call some distance functions during vector index search.
 For more information, see Use SQL functions.

 - Weak read (Weak Read) is supported for vector index search starting from V4.3.5 BP4.
 Weak read allows you to read data from a replica in the local IDC instead of accessing the primary database across regions.